yakimm-art/GradSync/README.md

 **Closing the gap between data and graduation.**

-> *AI for Good Hackathon Entry — Assisting teachers with attendance and performance insights*
+> *AI-powered student success platform built entirely on Snowflake*

-A Snowflake Native App that proactively identifies at-risk students using AI-driven interventions and provides actionable Success Plans for educators.
+A Snowflake Native App that proactively identifies at-risk students using AI-driven analysis and provides actionable intervention plans for educators.

 ---